roman-gardens/gre/content/province/italia/rome/the_adonea.md

 ### Garden Description

-[Philostratus](https://en.wikipedia.org/wiki/Philostratus) ([Life of Apollonius of Tyana, 7.32](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A2008.01.0595%3Abook%3D7%3Achapter%3D32)) writes of the *Adonea* in the [Flavian Palace](https://en.wikipedia.org/wiki/Flavian_Palace) on the Palatine where Apollonius and Domitian met; and where the emperor had made a sacrifice to Minerva in the hall of Adonis that was overflowing with flowers in vases.
+[Philostratus](https://en.wikipedia.org/wiki/Philostratus) ([Life of Apollonius of Tyana, 7.32](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A2008.01.0595%3Abook%3D7%3Achapter%3D32)) writes of the *Adonea* in the [Flavian Palace](https://en.wikipedia.org/wiki/Flavian_Palace) on the Palatine where {Apollonius](https://en.wikipedia.org/wiki/Apollonius_of_Tyana) and [Domitian](https://www.britannica.com/biography/Domitian) met; and where the emperor had made a sacrifice to Minerva in the hall of Adonis that was overflowing with flowers in vases.
 It was proposed in the nineteenth century that this *Adonea* was in the area of the [Vigna Barberini](https://it.wikipedia.org/wiki/Vigna_Barberini) and that a fragment of the [Severan Forma Urbis](https://en.wikipedia.org/wiki/Forma_Urbis_Romae) partially depicts it.
 Recent excavations do not support such a location for the *Adonea*, and the marble fragment could represent the Severan *Adonea* that was in Trastevere.
 Flowers in vases, such as were part of the cult activities to Adonis, do not necessarily indicate a planted garden, although the marble fragment, with its symmetrical lines and rows of dots, likely render schematically formal garden plantings.

 ### Figures